-- National Environmental Management Act- NEMA (Act 107 of 1998- as amended); - National Environmental Management: Waste Act- NEM:WA (Act 59 of 2008); and - National Water Act NWA (Act 36 of 1998).
+- National Environmental Management Act- NEMA (Act 107 of 1998- as amended); - National Water Act NWA (Act 36 of 1998); and

-The exact enviro-legal requirements and activities will be confirmed during the Authority preapplication meetings and scoping phase of this project.
+The exact enviro-legal requirements and activities will be confirmed during the Authority pre-application meetings and scoping phase of this project.

 The Environmental Impact Assessment (EIA) process will be undertaken in terms of Chapter 6 of the EIA Regulations, 2014 (GNR 982) promulgated under the NEMA (as amended).
-A full EIA process will be followed which involves a scoping phase which is the 'feasibility' and largely desktop assessment stage of the project, followed by more detailed assessments in the EIA phase.
+A full EIA process will be followed which involves a scoping phase which is the 'feasibility' and largely desk-top assessment stage of the project, followed by more detailed assessments in the EIA phase.